112 Years Ago

 “IT’s not all you ask,” Roman teased, finally sounding himself again.
 Leandros had seen too much Egil tonight.

 Leandros smiled.
 “Maybe not, but this is a start.”

-With that, they bid each other goodnight, each slipping into their respective rooms.
+With that, they bade each other goodnight, slipping into their respective rooms.
 Leandros fell asleep almost as soon as his head hit the pillow, but Roman tossed and turned, listening to the pounding of the rain against the window, thinking of many things and trying not to think of others.

 Roman scratched absently at his hand.

 His mind kept turning over the day’s events — several things stuck out to him as strange, out of place.
 He wondered about the Enforcer that got away, about Penelope, the foreigner who married a man in love with Histrios, about the letter Miskatos received from Devikra, drawn up in a hand far too precise to be Devikra’s.

 Roman sighed.
 Missing the gleeful innocence from his childhood, he took a deep breath and then stepped out into the rain.
 It soaked him through almost instantly, but he didn’t mind, instead laughing to himself and approaching the closest statue.

 It seemed to stare back at the house, its expression serene, and Roman followed its gaze — only to freeze, surprised.
 Nikolas Miskatos stood at his study window, staring down at the garden with an expression filled with such abject terror that it sent a shiver down Roman’s spine.

 For a moment, Roman thought Miskatos was staring at him.
 He squinted through the rain, though, and realized that wasn’t right, that Miskatos stared at something just over the hedge behind Roman.

 Roman dashed around the hedge, finding himself in front of the gazebo they’d passed on the way in.
 It was empty.
 Roman looked around, but found nothing of interest.
 What had Miskatos been looking at?
 What frightened him so?